jairoacademy/springboot-cloud/README.md

-# Hi, adding readme file!
-# Observation
-- This is a simple observation to demo
-- Test if CODEOWNERS work!

-# Testing privilege
+# Project Description
-- More one
+- This is a simple project, clean and modern String Boot Cloud Application.
+The idea is have a complete amazing application soluction using Spring Boot, Zuul, Eureka, Docker and Kubernetes.